-What are some of the lifestyle, genetics and other not-so-obvious factors that can trigger diabetes?
+What are some of the lifestyle, genetic and other not-so-obvious factors that can trigger diabetes?
 What can you do to prevent this condition?

 Diabetes is a chronic condition associated with abnormally high levels of sugar (glucose) in the blood.
-It affects over 29.1 million people in the U.S. – 9.3 percent of the country’s population.
+It affects more than 29.1 million people in the U.S. – 9.3 percent of the country’s population.

 Another 86 million Americans have prediabetes and aren’t even aware of it.
 The cause of diabetes is the absence or insufficient production of the hormone insulin, which lowers blood sugar in the body.

 Two types of diabetes

 There are two types of diabetes: type 1 and type 2, which are also known as insulin-dependent and non-insulin-dependent diabetes.
-Type 1 diabetes is less common: it affects only one in 250 Americans and only occurs in individuals younger than age 20.
-It has no known cure.
+Type 1 diabetes is less common and has no known cure.
+It affects one in 250 Americans and only occurs in individuals younger than age 20.
 A majority of type 2 diabetes cases can be prevented or cured.

 Signs and symptoms